-“I’m excited that my final year project will take place at Surrey’s Advanced Technology Institute, which has state-of-the-art equipment used in cutting edge research.”
+“I’m excited my final year project will take place at Surrey’s Advanced Technology Institute, which has state-of-the-art equipment used in cutting-edge research.”

 Placement companyCentral Laser Facility, Rutherford Appleton Laboratory

 "When looking around universities as a prospective student, the feature that made Surrey stand out to me was the campus lifestyle.
 Surrey is a very pleasant place to be with its green spaces and close community.
 On the other hand, Guildford has easy access to London and Southampton, which has made it easy to keep things interesting during my time here.

 The course I chose – BSc Physics with Quantum Technologies – has given me access to an exciting up-and-coming field.

 Quantum computation is set to revolutionise a variety of areas, from business to biology, and the modules offered at Surrey put you at the centre of this dynamic area.